gonzaloruizdevilla/generator-angularexpress/readme.md

 });
 ```

-You can also do `yo angular:factory`, `yo angular:provider`, `yo angular:value`, and `yo angular:constant` for other types of services.
+You can also do `yo angularexpress:factory`, `yo angularexpress:provider`, `yo angularexpress:value`, and `yo angularexpress:constant` for other types of services.

 ## Options
 In general, these options can be applied to any generator, though they only affect generators that produce scripts.